Is there anything better than a long relaxing soak in a deep bath? Read our complete guide to getting it just right…

 So, let’s kick off (and kick back), by discovering just what a deep bath actually is.

 A deep bath is a type of bathtub constructed with a steep-sided and, sometimes, compact design.
 This type of bath offers optimum comfort for the bather, allowing them to soak fully while either sitting upright in a relaxed and enjoyable seating position or reclining.

 Freestanding baths, which can sometimes be suspended above the floor on legs, usually offer a deeper bathing experience than conventional straight baths.
 Hence why you’ll often see them in more luxurious bathroom settings.

-Featuring an ergonomic shape, the Spencer freestanding bath from Mode Bathrooms offers a deep and comfortable bathing experience
+Featuring an ergonomic shape, the Heath freestanding bath from Mode Bathrooms offers a deep and comfortable bathing experience